-5.207 Nos.
-2-12 are 4 storey stock brick premises with shops on the ground floor.
-Most of the original shop surrounds with pilasters console brackets and cornices are still intact.
+5.208 Nos.
+2 to 12 are four storey stock brick premises with shops on the ground floor.
+Most of the original pilasters, console brackets and cornices are still intact in the shop surrounds.
+Some original mullions between the residential door and the shopfronts are also intact.
 The shopfronts are generally of poor quality in this terrace in terms of their proportions and detailing.
 All windows on the upper floors have stucco surrounds and those at the first floor have pediments on brackets.
 A cornice at parapet level is still intact.

-Original shop surrounds are largely intact.
+Pilasters, console brackets and cornices are largely intact.
 Nos.
 2-12 Maclise Road.